Your act of generosity, our longevity

 Parkinson's disease is a disorder of the nervous system.
 It can lead to progressive deterioration of both the physical body and mental capabilities.
 Because there is great variation with the disease, some individuals with treatment are able to live reasonably long lives.

 Multiple sclerosis (MS) is also a disorder of the nervous system.
 There is progressive damage to nerve fibers that leads to physical and mental disability.
-MS may be fairly moderate at first but tends to lead to attacks that can cause progressive deterioration.
+MS may be moderate at first but tends to lead to attacks that can cause progressive deterioration.
 MS may range from fairly mild to quite severe and very debilitating.

 These five and other chronic diseases are all unique and different.
 Some afflict the body and others reduce the capabilities of the mind.
 For example, Alzheimer's has greater impact on mental ability, while ALS victims are often suffering in body but may be quite clear in mind.